growthbook/growthbook/packages/sdk-js/README.md

 ### Tracking Callback

-Any time an experiment is run to determine the value of a feature, we can run a callback function so you can record the assigned value in your event tracking or analytics system of choice.
+Any time an experiment is run to determine the value of a feature, we call a function so you can record the assigned value in your event tracking or analytics system of choice.

 ```ts
 new GrowthBook({